NeuralDance/RAG-example-python/README.md

 You will be asked to provide your query.
 If you run this the first time it might tske a bit as the documents need to be embedded (same if you add more documents later).

 Happy testing!

+## How to use Observability?

+During each run, we automatically log the data of the RAG to provide maximum observability and make both debugging and production easier.
+Your logs are saved under `rag/observe/logs` in `.json` files.
+You can set a `trace_tag` in the `main.py` function when running a RAG search to easier find your belonging logs.
+Examples how to visualise the logs (in more readable format than JSON) use the `Agent-Observability-Visualizer.ipynb` notebook.